 MOD G/132A22/1

-5.314 Additional allocation: in Austria, Italy, Moldova, Uzbekistan, Kyrgyzstan and the United Kingdom, the band 790-862 MHz is also allocated to the land mobile service on a secondary basis.
-(WRC-12)
+5.314 Additional allocation: in Austria, Italy, Moldova, Uzbekistan and Kyrgyzstan, the band 790-862 MHz is also allocated to the land mobile service on a secondary basis.
+(WRC-15)

 Reasons: The frequency band 790-862 MHz is allocated to mobile (except aeronautical mobile) on a primary basis in Region 1, therefore this footnote seems superfluous and therefore the UK can be removed.